Therapeutic Counselling EDEXCEL Level 5 Diploma

 You will be expected to demonstrate a thorough theoretical understanding of the concepts all models of Counselling including PCC (Humanistic) / Psychodynamic, CBT, TA & Gestalt.
 In addition you will need an understanding of ethical boundaries and equality and to be able to demonstrate personal experience of working as a Counsellor.

-Mandatory Units of Competence
+Mandatory Units of Competence (subject to change)

 - Unit 2: Person-Centred Approaches to Counselling